 Are you a “networking ninja”?
 You know: the type who easily meets new people, and maintains those relationships for when you need them most (such as when you’re in the midst of a job search, are faced with a job relocation and find yourself in a new city, are contemplating a complete career change, or are searching for guidance from a mentor).
 Because even if you don't think you need those contacts today – you will someday.

 The key to effective networking is to do it… All.
 The.
 Time.
 View every day and event as a new opportunity to expand your network of contacts, because timing is everything and sometimes who you know makes all the difference in the world.

-And if you feel you’ve exhausted the usual spots (such as during “Happy Hour” in your city’s business district, or networking events and conferences), then these five places are more unexpected -- but crawling with rich networking opportunities.
+And if you feel you’ve exhausted the usual spots (such as during “Happy Hour” in your city’s business district, or networking events and conferences), then these five places are more unexpected -- but crawling with abundant networking opportunities.

 So keep your eyes open and get ready to get out there and connect...

 1- Gym classes

 True, meeting people at the gym isn’t a novel concept.
 But thanks to the proliferation of spinning and yoga studios, gyms have become more of a community than just a place to exercise.